electron/electron/docs/api/net.md

 Returns

-`error` Error
+`error` Error - Typically holds an error string identifying failure root cause.

-Emitted if an error is encountered
+Emitted if an error is encountered while streaming response data events.
+For instance, if the server closes the underlying socket while streaming the response, an error event will be emitted on the response object and a close event will subsequently follow in the request object.

 ### Instance properties